Best Bike Lock of 2023: Strong and Practical

 Celebrity lock pickers like Bosnian Bill and the Lock Picking Lawyer are highly skilled experts who use specialized, bespoke tool sets.
 And they film in laboratory conditions.
 So just because they can open a lock in seconds, it doesn’t mean anyone else can.

-Yes, in the video below, the Lock Picking Lawyer opens up my top pick in a minute and a half.
+Yes, in the video below, the Lock Picking Lawyer opens up one of my favorite locks in a minute and a half.
 But listen to what he says: "it has enough pick resistance to use in the street".
 That's because no-one in the street has the tools or the skills that he has!

 However, it is worth knowing about the different types of lock mechanisms when you’re choosing a bike lock.
 And there are four widely used types: disc detainer, slider, pin tumbler and wafer.